Legal Sea Foods permanently closes two locations, moving ahead with insurance lawsuit

 Boston, Massachusetts, U.S.A.-based Legal Sea Foods is permanently closing two of its 33 restaurants, and may be forced to close others in the future, as it becomes the latest foodservice victim of the COVID-19 pandemic.

-However, the restaurant chain is “cautiously optimistic” that its over failure to cover business losses from the pandemic will move forward, Legal President and CEO Roger Berkowitz told SeafoodSource.
+However, the restaurant chain is “cautiously optimistic” that its lawsuit against its insurance company over failure to cover business losses from the pandemic will move forward, Legal President and CEO Roger Berkowitz told SeafoodSource.